leomol/tablet-vr/README.md

 # Tablet VR
 Controller for virtual reality tasks for execution of arbitrary experimental paradigms.
-The virtual environments (aka scenes) are displayed in a number of monitor tablets around the field of view of the subject.
+The virtual environments (aka scenes) are displayed in several monitor tablets around the field of view of the subject.

 ![alt text](http://www.interphaser.com/images/content/smoothwalk-hardware-setup-labeled.png "Tablet based VR")

 ## Getting Started
-Here's a short video showing how to run an example, assuming you fullfill the prerequisites:
+Here's a short video showing how to run an example, assuming you fulfill the prerequisites:
 [Getting started]

 ## Prerequisites